jcebXD/auth-wonkajs/README.md

 })(auth);
 ```

-Also can modify the views on auth module:
+Also can modify the views and templates on auth module:

 * Register
 * Login